Te Ao Māori

 Ko Hine-tītama koe nānā i puta ki te whai ao ki te ao mārama

-“Educating and empowering young women to thrive.”
+“Educating and empowering young people to thrive.”

 Our whakatauki references the pūrākau of Hinetītama, her powerful transformation and journey to step outside of her comfort zone.
 We talk about Hinetītama a lot in our kura, from haka in Kapa haka, to Te Rōpū Hinetītama, our student leadership council for ākonga Māori.